kallookoo/WebSearch/README.md

 [Sublime Text](https://www.sublimetext.com) plugin to web search selected text.

+This package adds:

+* A `Search` command to the context menu for the selected
+* A pallete command for the current selection or word
+* A pallete command that will ask you what to search

 By default Google is used for web searches, but the search engine is configurable.

 # Installation (Do not install, it is in development)